kabir-daniel/itp_mps_application_portfolio/content/Gestural Measures in Vernacular with NLP.md

 ---
 title: Gestural Measures in Vernacular with NLP
 ---
+*Topics: Machine Learning, Voice Spectrum Analysis, the Sound Object and Language, Representation in Education, Gesture, Performance, Accessibility in Representation*
+***
 Overview:

-This project began in conjunction with Berkeley's Data Lab as a digital humanities project in Professor Catherine Flynn's class on AI and Irish literature.
+I began this project with guidance from Berkeley's Data Lab in Professor Catherine Flynn's class on AI and Irish Literature.

 Combining methods in linguistics and data science with voice spectrum analysis, this project purports to visually represent the gestural quality of language in written text using the ToBI System.